LeGarrette Blount

 LeGarrette Montez Blount (/ˈlʌgærɛt ˈblʌnt/; born December 5, 1986) is an American former professional football player who was a running back in the National Football League (NFL) for nine seasons.
 He played college football at the University of Oregon after transferring from East Mississippi Community College.
-Not selected in the 2010 NFL Draft, he began his NFL career as an undrafted free agent.
+Not selected in the 2010 NFL draft, he began his NFL career as an undrafted free agent.

 Blount achieved his greatest success during his four nonconsecutive seasons with the New England Patriots, where he won two Super Bowl titles and led the league in rushing touchdowns during the 2016 season.
 Following his victories for New England in Super Bowl XLIX and Super Bowl LI, Blount was part of the Philadelphia Eagles team that won Super Bowl LII, making him one of six players to have consecutive Super Bowl titles for different franchises.
 He scored 11 playoff rushing touchdowns, which are tied for the sixth-most in NFL history.

-Early life and high school career
+Early life

 Blount was born December 5, 1986, in Madison, Florida, to Gary and Barbara Blount.
 He has two siblings.
 Blount attended Taylor County High School in the small town of Perry, Florida, where he was a two-sport star in both football and track & field.
 In high school football, he was a four-year starter and three-time 1,000-yard rusher.
 He first reached the milestone as a sophomore and equaled the feat the following season despite playing with a thigh bruise for most of the year.
 He was accorded second-team All-state player honors as a prep senior.
 In track and field, Blount competed in events such as the 100-meter dash (11.34 s), the long jump (22–1 or 6.75m), and the shot put (53–2 or 16.22m).
 He was also a member of the 4 × 100 m squad.

-Recruiting

 Considered only a two-star recruit by both Rivals.com and Scout.com, Blount was not ranked among the best running back prospects in the nation in the Class of 2005.
 Barely recruited out of high school, he attended camp at Auburn University but was not offered an athletic scholarship.
 He nonetheless intended to go to Auburn but did not qualify academically, so he headed for junior college at East Mississippi Community College.